CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-wordpress.md

 {{< readfile "/content/partials/new-relic.md" >}}

-## Deploy Wordpress with Bedrock
+## Deploy WordPress the immutable way

-Discover a new way to deploy Wordpress using Composer : [our tutorial on GitHub](https://github.com/CleverCloud/clever-wordpress)
+Discover a new way to deploy Wordpress using Composer with Bedrock's boilerplate : [our tutorial on GitHub](https://github.com/CleverCloud/clever-wordpress)

 <!-- {{< readfile "/content/partials/env-injection.md" >}} -->